No carb, low carb, night carbs… what’s the deal?

 The Real Deal on Carbs

 So, what’s the deal?
 And why might the latest fad diet possibly make your symptoms worse?
-(Even if those same principles work for other people you know!)
+(Even if those same principles work for other people you know?!)

 First, understand that not all carbs are created equal.
 Some will skyrocket your blood sugar, while others won’t.
 It’s not as straightforward as simply avoiding processed sugar.
+And to make matters more confusing, we each may react differently to different carbs.

 blood sugar = glucose in the blood